The Alpinia Zerumbet ‘Variegata’ plant is a herbaceous perennial popular for its attractive foliage and flowers.

 Alpinia Zerumbet Variegata Plant Uses

-The variegated shell ginger is used to create a tropical effect in various types of gardens, mainly for its stunning foliage even in full sun.
+Alpinia variegata shell ginger is used to create a tropical effect in various types of gardens and landscape design, mainly for its stunning foliage even in full sun.

 The shell ginger plant is also used as a houseplant, garden annual and looks excellent when planted in large containers and small groups.